Part 5 of Blooms Blog’s “What Types of Flowers Should I Use for My Wedding” Series: What Types of Flower Arrangements and Bouquets are You Making?

 Boutonnieres are the easiest of the DIY wedding flowers!
 There are tons of online boutonniere tutorials out there, and you can easily swap focal flowers and fillers to suit your wedding theme.
 Boutonnieres require smaller flowers such as spray roses, ranunculus, or chrysanthemums.
 Novelties such as billy balls, scabiosa pods, and thistle are also great go-to’s for a rustic or whimsical boutonniere.
 You’ll just want to avoid larger flowers, like peonies, garden roses, and football mums, of course, just for sheer size.
 Also, watch out for blooms that won’t do well without any water – don’t try to put sprigs of hydrangea or delphinium, for instance, because they’ll shrivel pretty quickly.
 And more delicate flowers, like waxflower, don’t always hold up well to the handling that boutonnieres tend to go through.
 And – don’t forget the boutonniere pins and floral tape and optional twine or ribbon to wrap around the floral tape.

-Traditionally, arrangements consist of focal 1-2 varieties of focal flowers (roses, garden roses, peonies, calla lilies, ranunculus, gerbera daisies, hydrangeas, dahlias, poppies, carnations), 1-2 secondary flowers (chrysanthemums, stock, spray roses, delphinium, larkspur, snapdragons, freesia, mini carnations, hypericum berries, alstromeria, and asters), 1-2 filler flowers (limonium, statice, baby’s breath, wax flower, queen anne’s lace, solidago, trachelium, dusty miller and bupleurum), and of course, greens.
+Traditionally, arrangements consist of focal 1-2 varieties of focal flowers (roses, garden roses, peonies, calla lilies, ranunculus, gerbera daisies, hydrangeas, dahlias, poppies, carnations), 1-2 secondary flowers (chrysanthemums, stock, spray roses, delphinium, larkspur, snapdragons, freesia, mini carnations, hypericum berries, alstroemeria, and asters), 1-2 filler flowers (limonium, statice, baby’s breath, wax flower, Queen Anne’s lace, solidago, trachellium, dusty miller and bupleurum), and of course, greens.
 The most popular greens are the leather leaf, huck, seeded and silver dollar eucalyptus, lemon leaf, coffee foliage, Israeli and Italian ruscus, myrtle, pittosporum, tree fern, sword fern and plumosus fern.
 Items such as herbs and grasses are also categorized with greens.

 Many of today’s popular wedding centerpieces take a simpler, cleaner approach, with fewer flowers in multiple containers on the table.
 You can also keep things interesting by changing it up on different tables – no more cookie cutter for today’s brides!
 Just remember that centerpieces should be kept somewhat low, as you want your guests to be able to see across the table.
 So save the gladiolus for ceremony arrangements!
 Keep your vases and containers low to the table as well.